quarterstar/nixtra/README.md

 - Pre-installed, beautifully-riced Hyprland environment.
 - Utilities for day-to-day use, including screenshotting, recording, etc.
+- Extensive and thorough security measures, covering many threat models.
+- Aggressive performance and memory optimizations.
-- A lot of documentation.
+- Helpful documentation.
-- Different flavors of profiles pre-configured with a variety of packages to fullfill your needs.
+- Different flavors of profiles and presets configured with a variety of packages to fulfill your needs.
 - A, lot, and I mean a **LOT** of pre-baked fixes for common NixOS issues and annoyances.
-(For example, you do not need to `git add` a file when rebuilding with Flakes so that it registers it.)
 - High-level configuration system.

 ## 🔒 Security Features